kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzleDataCollection.md

 | ``collection`` | string | The name of the data collection you want to manipulate |
 | ``index`` | string | Name of the index containing the data collection |

-**Note:** It's recommanded to instanciate a KuzzleDataCollection object by calling [Kuzzle.dataCollectionFactory](#datacollectionfactory) rather than using the constructor directly
+**Note:** It's recommanded to instanciate a Collection object by calling [Kuzzle.collection](#datacollectionfactory) rather than using the constructor directly

 ## Properties